 - Why Private Lenders are Risky for You

-1. The Bank Act
+1. About the Bank Act

 In Canada our Banks are governed through the Bank Act (1871).
 This Bank Act is reviewed and updated on a regular basis as per the laws of Canada.
 The Bank Act governs how our Banks in Canada are allowed to operate.
 They have laws and regulations they must follow.

 As a result, Banks are required to have a high degree of transparency when dealing with the public.
 I’m not suggesting they are angels, and I am confident I could write a fairly massive article on problems with Banks.
-However, for the average consumer, with average money needs, our Banks have a high degree of accountability which means dealing with them offers you low risk alternatives.
+However, for the average consumer, with average money needs, our Banks have a high degree of accountability, which means dealing with them offers you low risk alternatives.

 There is no such Act governing Private Lenders.
-They are not regulated stringently or diligently and as a result they aren’t transparent.
+They are not regulated stringently or diligently, and, as a result, they aren’t transparent.
 Banks have hoops they must jump through in order to operate.
 Private Lenders have no such hoops.
 Therefore, private Lenders offer a high level of risk for consumers because much of what they do is either under-regulated or not regulated at all.

-If you decide to deal with a Private Lender for a Consolidation and/or Home Equity Loan, be aware that they are not really regulated which could be exposing you to risks you don’t fully understand until it is too late.
+If you decide to deal with a Private Lender for a Consolidation and/or Home Equity Loan, be aware that they are not really regulated, which could be exposing you to risks you don’t fully understand until it is too late.